seenthattinker/demo/sredEligible.md

 investigation or search that is carried out in a field of science or technology by means of experiment or analysis and that is:

-- basic research, namely, work undertaken for the advancement of scientific knowledge without a specific practical application in view,
+- &ndash; basic research, namely, work undertaken for the advancement of scientific knowledge without a specific practical application in view,

-- applied research, namely, work undertaken for the advancement of scientific knowledge with a specific practical application in view, or
+- &ndash; applied research, namely, work undertaken for the advancement of scientific knowledge with a specific practical application in view, or

-- experimental development, namely, work undertaken for the purpose of achieving technological advancement for the purpose of creating new, or improving existing, materials, devices, products or processes, including incremental improvements thereto, and, in applying this definition in respect of a taxpayer, includes
+- &ndash; experimental development, namely, work undertaken for the purpose of achieving technological advancement for the purpose of creating new, or improving existing, materials, devices, products or processes, including incremental improvements thereto, and, in applying this definition in respect of a taxpayer, includes

-- work undertaken by or on behalf of the taxpayer with respect to engineering, design, operations research, mathematical analysis, computer programming, data collection, testing or psychological research, where the work is commensurate with the needs, and directly in
+- &ndash; work undertaken by or on behalf of the taxpayer with respect to engineering, design, operations research, mathematical analysis, computer programming, data collection, testing or psychological research, where the work is commensurate with the needs, and directly in